Fractional Share Investing: Invest in the US stock markets from with $1

-Welcome back to our series that covers differences between the US stock market and the Indian stock market.
-Last time we talked about the difference between the custodian model in the US versus the depository model in India.
-Today we will talk about fractional shares.
+Welcome back to our series that covers the differences between the US stock market and the India stock market.
+Last time we talked about the difference between the Custodian model in the US versus the Depository model in India.

 One of the major differences between investing in India and investing in the US is the ability to buy slices of shares or fractional shares.